zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-2022.md

 With a simple search we can read that `signal` _"sets a function to handle signal i.e. a signal handler with signal numer sig"_ and `SIGSEV` is _"a signal propagated when a program tries to read or write outside the memory it is allocated for it"_.
 With these two definitions we can deduce that this program, when there's an invalid storage read or write, calls the handler that prints the flag.

-Ok, we have to write or read outside the memory boundaries.
-Check the source code again and we can see that the function `vuln` uses `strcpy` to copy the input string into a buffer. `strcpy` is a buffer overflow vulnerable function so if we pass a string larger than the buffer, `strcpy` will try to write it anyway and will overwrite other memory addresses after the buffer.
+We have to write or read outside the program boundaries.
+Check the source code again and we can see that the function `vuln` uses `strcpy` to copy the input string into a buffer. `strcpy` is a function vulnerable to buffer overflow so if we pass an input larger than the buffer that sould contain it, `strcpy` will try to write it anyway and will overwrite the memory addresses after the limits.

 ```c
 void vuln(char *input){